NetFabric/NetFabric.Assertive/README.md

 _NOTE: The advantage here is performance.
 The enumerator is a value type so the method calls are not virtual.
 The use of interfaces would box the enumerator and turn method calls into virtual.
 The enumerator is not disposable, so the `foreach` does not generate a `try`/`finally` clause, making it inlinable.
 The example also uses the C# 8 'struct read-only members' feature to avoid defensive copies._

+In this case, `GetAsyncEnumerator()` has a `CancellationToken` parameters which is also supported.

 ### Enumerable interfaces

 Collections can have multiple forms of enumeration.
 For example; a collection that implements `IReadOnlyList<T>` can be enumerated using the indexer, using `IEnumerable<T>.GetEnumerator()`, using `IEnumerable.GetEnumerator()` and using a public `GetEnumerator()` that is not an override of any of these interfaces.
 There's no guarantee that they all are correctly implemented.
 The `Count` property can also return the wrong value.

-Here's an example of a collection with multiple possible enumerations:
+Here's an example of a collection with multiple possible enumerations and enumerator implementations:

 ```csharp
 public readonly struct MyRange : IReadOnlyList<int>